 This is not about black and white rules that always say yes to some foods and no to others.
 All food is food, it isn’t morally good or bad, healthy or unhealthy in itself.
 It is the balance over time that matters, with the ability to choose with mindful awareness, but not guilt.

-For some people food is a simple and no fuss part of life, for others it is more involved or plays a bigger part of their day, both ways are fine unless a line is crossed where eating becomes too inflexible, obsessive or perfectionistic, or too much about body control.
-So let’s broaden the conversation about nutrients and superfoods to use the language of real food with some sensible and big picture thinking.
+For some people food is a simple and no fuss part of life, for others it is more involved or plays a bigger part of their day.
+Both ways are fine unless a line is crossed where eating becomes too inflexible, obsessive or perfectionistic, or too much about body control.
+So let’s broaden the conversation about nutrients and use the language of real food with some sensible and big picture thinking.
 I eat and enjoy bread, rice and pasta – I dont call them carbs!
-I don’t generally overeat and they are not an issue for my health, I have a broad variety of food choices generally – why would I deny myself or my family the pleasure of a beautiful Italian risotto or pasta dish for dinner or a ham and salad sandwich for lunch – if they felt right at the time?
+I eat more than I feel comfortable with sometimes because it is enjoyable, sometimes not quite as much as I want or not quiet what I want because I am busy.
+This is not an issue for my health, I have a broad variety of food choices generally – why would I deny myself or my family the pleasure of a beautiful Italian risotto or pasta dish for dinner or a toasted ham and tomato sandwich for lunch – if they felt right at the time?